 We first began working with the British Council in 2016, when the Scottish – Thai Craft & Design Exchange brought together Scottish and Thai makers in Northern Thailand to exchange making ideas and skills.

-In early 2020, with the support of the British Council Thailand and Creative Scotland we brought Thai makers to Scotland for a residency with Scottish makers at Cove Park.
+In early 2020, with the support of the British Council Thailand and Creative Scotland we brought Thai makers to Scotland for a Crafting Futures Thailand residency with Scottish makers at Cove Park.
 Natural dyer Prach Niyomka of Mann Craft (Sakon Nakhon, Thailand) collaborated with weaver Lynne Hocking-Mennie (Aberdeen, Scotland) and designer Kawisara Anansaringkarn of Coth Studio (Thailand) with jeweller Stefanie Cheong (Glasgow, Scotland).
-Read more Lynne’s collaborative residency in her Cocooned from the Elements blog.
+Read more on Lynne’s collaborative residency in her Cocooned from the Elements blog.

 On the back of our work in Thailand, AAS was invited to be the UK strategic partner for a two-year Crafting Futures Mexico project to create residential and creative development opportunities for Scottish and Mexican makers in Mexico.
 The first residency took place in Oaxaca in February 2019 and Scottish weaver Lynne Mennie was selected to work with a cooperative of rug weavers to co-create a new collection of work using a data-driven design process.
 Read about Lynne’s experiences in her Weaving an Adventure of Sounds in Mexico blog.